-When taking engagement pictures in D.C. one is never short of beautiful locations.
+When taking wedding and engagement pictures in Washington, DC one is never short of beautiful locations.
 From the historic Monuments to the various Museums, this city is a photographer's dream.
 All of the Smithsonian museums have no entry fee and encourage photography.

 One of these places is the National Portrait Gallery, which is a historic museum located in the Old Patent Office near the Gallery Place and China Town metro stop.